 - Bottom: $50 to $500 or more, with an average of $100

 - Topside: $150 to $1,000 or more, with an average of $200 to $400

 - Total: $200 to $1,500 or more, with an average of around $300 to $500

 Professional Painting Costs

-The following price ranges were obtained by contacting marine painting contractors and viewing their prices online.
+We obtained the following price ranges by contacting marine painting contractors and viewing their prices online.

-- Boat size (more linear feet equals lower cost per foot)
+- Boat size (more linear feet means lower cost per foot)

-- Boat size (more linear feet equals lower per-foot cost)
+- Boat size (more linear feet means lower per-foot cost)

 - Boat condition (the cost per foot is more for boats that are damaged and require more filling, sanding, and prep work)

-- Paint type (two-part polyurethane costs the most)
+- Paint type (two-part polyurethane is the most expensive)